Tuesday, August 30, 2011

 The plane ride was a blur.
 When I landed and my phone signal was restored, I noticed I had a voice mail.
-It was Paul's father, Jim.
+It was Timmy's father, John.
 His message was un-intelligible and frantic.
 I did not need this.
 But I dialed him back anyway.

 "I can't believe he did this!"
-Jim yelled.
+John yelled.
 "I hope he rots in jail!"
 His words pummeled me.
 I was too dazed to think.
 I can't believe what I said back.